click the 'read more' button to read more...

-A simple Google or Facebook search can put you in contact with thousands of editors.
+However, if you aren't ready to commit, a simple Google or Facebook search can put you in contact with thousands of editors.
 Adept Edits, Theresa Wegand Proofreading and Editing, Big Bang Book Services, Juli’s Elite Editing are just a few providers that come up with a Facebook search.

 A great way to manage edits is to use track changes in your Word document.
 It makes it easy for an editor to suggest changes and leave notes in the margin.
 If you are unsure on how to use track changes, click the link above for a tutorial.

 Formatting is what makes your story look beautiful on mobile reading devices.
 It can be unpleasant to look at a story where chapters begin in the middle of a page, or the font is too large.
 A lot of authors format their own novels, but I prefer to use a service so I can focus on the next step in the writing process.
 Remember, different sites require different formatting, such as Amazon and Barnes & Noble.
-I use Createspace Formatting for my indie releases.
+I use Draft2Digital for my indie releases.
 Amazon has instructions on how their ebook should be formatted for their site.
 There are many different formats for ebooks and which you use depends on the site it will be uploaded to.
 It can be overwhelming for someone with little computer knowledge, but luckily, there are many people who will provide this service for you at little cost.
 Fictional Formats and Formatting4U are a few that offer low cost solutions.

 It is imperative that you take the time to have your novel professionally edited and formatted.
 I cannot stress this enough.
 You may have written the best book on the planet, but if it is hard to read, you will not find a fan base and your work will not be taken seriously.
 It is hard enough to compete with the millions of books on the market today, make sure you give yourself a fighting chance.